remix-run/react-router/docs/upgrading/component-routes.md

 - Optional Static pre-rendering
 - Optional Server rendering

-The initial setup will likely be a bit of a pain, but once complete, adopting the new features is incremental, you can do one route at a time.
+The initial setup will require the most work, but once complete, adopting the new features is incremental, you can do one route at a time.

 ## Prerequisites